NiFi parameter tuning

 There are numerous things to observe and analyze while testing the tuning parameters.
 For each stage,

-• Thread count for transformation should be at most twice of a.
+- Thread count for transformation should be at most twice the number of NiFi CPUs mentioned in 4a.

-• Thread count for loading should be at most Elasticsearch CPU.
+- Thread count for loading used inside of the Bulk Service should be at most Elasticsearch CPU.